connor-makowski/fizgrid/README.md

 # Development
 ## Running Tests, Prettifying Code, and Updating Docs

-Make sure Docker is installed and running.
+Make sure Docker is installed and running on a Unix system (Linux, MacOS, WSL2).

 - Create a docker container and drop into a shell
     - `./run.sh`